DrakeLab/miller-tb-assortativity/README.md

 * Repeat analysis with small-world networks?
 * Find analytical predictions for these cases?
 * Focus on parameterization of the models since parameterization is arbitrary at the moment, focusing on fitting prevalence of latent infection in a population (25-30%)
-* Analyze the dual effects of individual heterogeneity on infection?
+* Analyze the combined effects of individual heterogeneity on infection?
+* Nadini calculated I(infinity) as the "Lifespan" of disease (average time to die out) for SIS.
+Could do this with SIRS/SLIRS?
+But they also were more focused on analytical solutions than this paper.

 ### Important background papers: